nodonoughue/emitter-detection-python/README.md

 coming soon...

+### Dependencies

+This repository is dependent on the following packages, and was written with Python 3.12.
++ matplotlib
++ numpy
++ scipy
++ seaborn

 ## Figures
 The **make_figures/** folder contains the code to generate all the figures in the textbook.
 The subfolder **make_figures/practical_geo** generates figures for the second textbook.